-Ranking second in weight, the Ease of Use metric made up a quarter of the total score.
-This metric consisted of evaluating each vacuum's noise level, maximum reach, how easily it transitioned from hard to soft floors, and its ability to clean under furniture and close to edges.
-The Kenmore did very well, tying for the top spot with the Shark Rotator and Eureka Mighty Mite with its score of 7 out of 10.
-The following chart shows how the remaining products filled in.
+This metric made up a quarter of the total score for each vacuum and consisted of evaluating noise level, maximum reach, how easily the device transitioned from hard to soft floors, and its ability to clean under furniture and close to edges.
+The Pet Friendly did here, landing in the top half of our tested models.

-This model does clean in extremely close to walls.
-We spread rice along an edge and tight corner to test this, with the Kenmore collecting everything in a single pass.
+The Pet Friendly does clean in extremely close to walls.
+We spread rice along an edge and tight corner to test this, with this model collecting everything in a single pass.

+Additionally, this was also one of the quietest models we tested, measuring in at 72.5 dBa on our SPL meter.
 In addition to measuring the sound with the meter, we had a panel of judges rate the sound produced.
 There were no excessively annoying tones produced and the panel felt that it was relatively quiet.

-It was also reasonably difficult to clean a flight of stairs, as this model has a short reach when using the accessory cleaning hose — only about 6.5 stairs.
-This meant you had to move it more times than other models, an uninviting task due to its weight.
-However, its weight did make it stable, so at least it wasn't prone to tipping over when using the cleaning hose.
+This model took moderate effort to push and pull, mainly due to the fact that it is the heaviest vacuum in our lineup.
+It was also reasonably difficult to clean a flight of stairs, as the Pet Friendly has a short reach when using the accessory cleaning hose — only about 6.5 stairs.
+This means you have to move it more times than other models, an uninviting task due to its weight.
+However, the weight does make it stable, so it's not prone to tipping over when using the cleaning hose.

 Hard Surface Cleaning

-It did a little better at collecting cereal, getting most of it with two passes.
-The Kenmore did struggle a little with oatmeal, tending to plow and push the debris around, rather than sucking it up.
+Things improved a bit when it came to collecting cereal, with the Pet Friendly getting most of it with two passes.
+However, it struggled a little with oatmeal, tending to plow and push the debris around, rather than sucking it up.

-We spread 5 grams of pet hair on the medium-pile carpet, then vacuumed it up, rating each model on the amount collected.
-The Kenmore collected 90% of the hair, putting it in the top tier of models.However, both Dyson models, the Shark Navigator, and the Miele collected just a little bit more.
+Responsible for the remaining 10% of each score, this metric was one of the better ones for the Pet Friendly.
+We spread 5 grams of pet hair on a medium-pile carpet, then vacuumed it up, rating each model on the amount collected.
+This vacuum collected 90% of the hair, putting it at the top of the test group.

 — David Wise and Austin Palmer